spryker/spryker-shop-core/Bundles/CompanyPage/src/SprykerShop/Yves/CompanyPage/Theme/default/components/molecules/address-delete-message/README.md

 # address-delete-message (molecule)

-Displays message, when you want to delete address from business unit.
+Displays message, when you want to delete address from business unit, where you can confirm delete address or cancel delete address.

 ## Code sample